learn-co-curriculum/sinatra-from-scratch-readme/README.md

 ### `app.rb`

-The `app.rb` is the heart and soul of a Sinatra application.
+The `app.rb` file is the heart and soul of a Sinatra application.
 This is our application controller.
 The application controller handles all incoming requests to our app, and sends back the appropriate responses to the client.

-The first line of `app.rb` is just requiring the Sinatra gem so we can incorporate it's functionality.
+The first line of `app.rb` is just requiring the Sinatra gem so that we can incorporate its functionality.

 On the next line, we define a class `App` and have it inherit from `Sinatra::Base`.
 This way, any instance of our class App will have all the functionality of the Sinatra class.

-Inside our class, we have a Sinatra method define, or controller action.
+Inside our class we have a Sinatra method define, or controller action.
 This method responds to a `GET` request to the root url and displays the text `Hello, World!` in the browser.

 ### Starting The App

-To actually check if our app is working in the browser, in terminal enter `rackup app.rb`.
+To actually check if our app is working in the browser, enter `rackup app.rb` in your terminal.

-Sinatra relies on Rack for their middleware.
+Sinatra relies on Rack for its middleware.
 Because we have the Sinatra gem listed in our Gemfile, we automatically have the Rack middleware setup.

 Once your server is running, visit `localhost:9292` in the browser to see `Hello, World!` displayed.